Magnitude 7.2 quake hits northern Japan, 1 metre tsunami expected - NHK | Science-Environment

 Magnitude 7.2 quake hits northern Japan, 1 metre tsunami expected - NHK

-The quake could be felt in Tokyo about 400 km south of the epicentre.
-NHK warned the public against coming anywhere near the shore.
+The quake could be felt in Tokyo about 400 km south of the epicenter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)